Understanding Your Course Syllabus

 Your syllabus may include policies detailing submission expectations, participation/attendance expectations, codes of conduct, and how late or missing submissions will be handled.

 Carefully review all important dates and deadlines for your course.
-Visit the ASC's Plan Your Semester page to download our customizable planner and see strategies for meeting your deadlines.
+Visit the ASC's Plan Your Semester resource to download our customizable planner and see strategies for meeting your deadlines.

 Also, many syllabi will include timelines for when preparation materials or required readings must be competed in order to engage in class.